TautvydasVck/Teltonika_event-reporting-testing/README.md

 ### Creating event data
 To quickly get all event types and subtypes you can send a GET request to device's API endpoint `/api/services/events_reporting/options`. *To use this endpoint provide Bearer token in header.*
 ### Creating triggers
 An example of test configuration can be found in [event-config.json](/event-config.json) file.
 That file is created for RUTX11 with FW: RUTX_R_00.07.04.2.
-When creating triggers for another device with same FW you can reuse some triggers from the example file.
+When creating triggers for another device with same FW you can reuse most (maybe even all) of the triggers from the example file.
 ## File, Folder structure
 - [**event-report-test.py**](event-report-test.py) -> main program file
 - [**structure.json**](structure.json) -> JSON configuration file structure